dharaneshpashavula-cloud/dharaneshpashavula-cloud/README.md

 ## 💬 Quote

-> "The best code is not the most complex—it's the most useful.
-The best systems are not the fastest—they're the most reliable.
-The best AI is not the smartest—it's the most helpful."
+> "The best code is not the most complex, it's the most useful.
+The best systems are not the fastest, they're the most reliable.
+The best AI is not the smartest, it's the most helpful."

 ---